jeremytammik/tbc/a/1889_param_filter_type.md

 ####<a name="3"></a> Capture2Text, a Handy OCR Tool

-I happened upon a very handy OCR tool that I like a lot:
+I happened upon a very handy OCR tool that looks pretty good:

 [Capture2Text](http://capture2text.sourceforge.net) is
 a free open source Windows desktop OCR application, licensed under the terms of the GNU General Public License.